 Top-Rated Whistleblower Retaliation and Whistleblower Protection Attorneys

-We have assembled a team of leading whistleblower lawyers to provide top-notch representation to whistleblowers.
+Our team of leading whistleblower lawyers provide top-notch representation to whistleblowers.
 Recently Washingtonian magazine named Jason Zuckerman and Eric Bachman top whistleblower lawyers.
 Both Bachman and Zuckerman served in senior positions at the Office of Special Counsel, where they oversaw investigations of whistleblower retaliation claims and whistleblower disclosures, and enforced the Whistleblower Protection Act.
 Let us put our unique experience and credentials to work for you:

 - U.S. News and Best Lawyers® have named Zuckerman Law a Tier 1 firm in Litigation – Labor and Employment in the Washington DC metropolitan area